epfml/disco/information/PRIVACY.md

 - At steps 1.3, 2.4, or 3.3, if the client does not receive all expected message(s) by the end of the time frame, the aggregation round is considered to have failed and the algorithm returns the client's own model update (this value is returned to a local routine of the client).
 - Otherwise, it returns the reconstructed sum of the model updates of all clients who participated in the aggregation procedure.

-### Privacy guarantees and trade-off with accuracy
+### Privacy guarantees and trade-off with quantization accuracy

 DisCo secure aggregation guarantees input privacy for a client's model updates.
-Other users will not be able to reconstruct the client's original model using this method of multiparty communication.
+Other users will not be able to reconstruct a client's individual data or model updates, see e.g. [https://eprint.iacr.org/2017/281.pdf](https://eprint.iacr.org/2017/281.pdf) for more details.

-It is worth noting that due to the current use of floating point arithmetic instead of finite fields, there is a trade-off between good privacy and good accuracy for a given update:
+It is worth noting that due to the current use of floating point arithmetic instead of finite fields implies an effect on the quantization of models.
+Alternatively quantized integer model weights (with scaling) can be used.
-The additive shares generated at step 2 are filled with floating-point values drawn uniformly at random from the interval `[-noiseMagnitude, +noiseMagnitude)`.
+Currently, the additive shares generated at step 2 are filled with floating-point values drawn uniformly at random from the interval `[-maxShareValue, +maxShareValue)`.
-- If `noiseMagnitude` is too small, privacy is lost because larger random numbers better obfuscate the secret.
-Indeed, for each client A, there is one other client who can construct a (1-e)-confidence-interval of size `noiseMagnitude*2`, where e is also monotonically increasing in `noiseMagnitude`.
+- If `maxShareValue` is too small, privacy is lost because larger random numbers better obfuscate the secret.
+Indeed, for each client A, there is one other client who can construct a (1-e)-confidence-interval of size `maxShareValue*2`, where e is also monotonically increasing in `maxShareValue`.
-- However, at the same time, as `noiseMagnitude` increases, the reconstruction problem becomes more ill-conditioned (subtraction of very large numbers to obtain a relatively small number).
-Indeed, given the finite precision of floating point number representations, every order of magnitude increase in `noiseMagnitude` increases the expected reconstruction error by one order of magnitude.
+- However, at the same time, as `maxShareValue` increases, the reconstruction problem becomes more ill-conditioned (subtraction of very large numbers to obtain a relatively small number).
+Indeed, given the finite precision of floating point number representations, every order of magnitude increase in `maxShareValue` increases the expected reconstruction error by one order of magnitude.

-In practice, our current implementation introduces a reconstruction error on the order of `noiseMagnitude*10e-8`.
-The default value for the `noiseMagnitude` is set to `100`, so the random numbers are drawn uniformly from `[-100, 100)`.
+In practice, our current implementation introduces a reconstruction error on the order of `maxShareValue*10e-8`.
+The default value for the `maxShareValue` is set to `100`, so the random numbers are drawn uniformly from `[-100, 100)`.
 Values far outside this interval are insufficiently protected, and the aggregated model update is reconstructed with an error on the order of `10e-6`.

 ### User Input